ibrahimchahine/star-tracker/README.md

    PIL: check for the version that is supported by python 3.4 [here](https://pillow.readthedocs.io/en/stable/installation.html).

 ### Capturing images using the board camera
 After you turn on the camera please navigate to the [NanoPi](https://github.com/ibrahimchahine/star-tracker/tree/main/NanoPi) folder, make sure that you have a images folder if not make one.
-Then access the snapshot code and change the if to your ip
+Then access the snapshot code and change the if to your ip (Get the ip using ifconfig)
 ```sh
 import os
 import time